Cornish nationalism: The official position on the Duchy of Cornwall

 The Duchy of Cornwall is a private estate that funds the public, charitable and private activities of The Prince of Wales and his family.
 The Duchy itself consists of around 54,424 hectares (134,485 acres) of land in 23 counties, mostly in the South West of England.
 The current Duke of Cornwall is William, Prince of Wales.

 The Duchy estate was created in 1337 by Edward III, King of England, for his son and heir, Prince Edward; its primary function was to provide him and future Princes of Wales with an income from its assets.
 A charter ruled that each future Duke of Cornwall would be the eldest surviving son of the monarch and thus also the male heir to the throne.

 The current Duke of Cornwall, Prince William, as eldest son of the reigning monarch, is also the Prince of Wales.

 The rights of the Duchy of Cornwall

-Cornish constitutionalists argue that the Duke of Cornwall is the de jure head of state in Cornwall.
+Cornish constitutionalists argue that William, Duke of Cornwall is the de jure head of state in Cornwall.

 The rights of the Dukes of Cornwall include the right to intestate estates, bona vacantia, treasure trove, gold and silver deposits, waste land, foreshore, rivers and estuaries, mines, mineral rights, rights of common, castles, advowsons, and so on – whether in possession or reputed or claimed to be parcel of the Duchy of Cornwall – the Duchy being the body that collects the rents and dues on behalf of the Prince.
 (Duchy Charters: Section 5.11, [29]).
 Furthermore, the entirety of the Isles of Scilly is claimed despite the Duchy's admitting that they were not included in, rather "omitted" from, the three Duchy Charters.